pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 If this isn’t something your language needs — and most don’t — then you can ignore this tip.
 But it’s occasionally crucial.
 For instance, comment syntax within JSX blocks (used in React and other framewokrs) is different from ordinary JavaScript comment syntax.
 [The settings file for `language-javascript`](https://github.com/pulsar-edit/pulsar/blob/master/packages/language-javascript/settings/language-javascript.cson) may help illustrate.

+When looking for settings instead of grammar metadata, **Editor: Toggle Line Comments** looks for the `commentStart` and/or `commentEnd` keys, whereas the `snippets` package looks for the `commentDelimiters` key.

 :::

 ## Syntax highlighting

-The HTML classes that Pulsar uses for syntax highlighting do not correspond directly to nodes in the syntax tree.
+Tree-sitter analyzes your source code and turns it into a syntax tree in which each node has a descriptive name.
+However, HTML classes that Pulsar uses for syntax highlighting do not correspond directly to nodes in the syntax tree.

 Instead, Pulsar queries the tree using a file called `highlights.scm` and written using Tree-sitter’s own [query language](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).

 Here is a simple example: